1. What is the Course of Study on South Carolina Law?

 6. How do I provide notification to the Office of Bar Admissions that I have successfully completed the COS?

-Upon successful completion of each individual module, you will be prompted to complete a very short survey, then you will be prompted to request and print a Certificate of Completion.
-Once you have compiled all eleven (11) Certificates of Completion, you must notify the SC Bar at email@example.com that you have successfully completed the COS.
+Once you have completed all eleven (11) modules you must notify the SC Bar at firstname.lastname@example.org that you have successfully completed the COS.
+Please include your NCBE number in this communication.
+If you do not then this will not be processed.
 The SC Bar will then verify that you have completed the COS and will certify to the Office of Bar Admissions that you have completed the COS.
 After it has received certification that you have completed the COS and have completed all other requirements for admission, the Office of Bar Admissions will notify you that you are eligible to be sworn-in.
+Please note: between the SC Bar and Office of Bar Admissions your communication from the Bar Admissions could take a couple of weeks.

 7. Who do I contact if I have questions about log-in, or the registration/purchase process?